 September 26, 2024: Defendants have strategically settled every Zantac lawsuit scheduled for trial in California.
 But it appears they may now be ready to take a risk.

 California’s first Zantac trial is set to begin with jury selection on September 30, 2024, at Alameda County Superior Court in Oakland, with opening statements expected on October 7.
 This case will be closely watched as it could set the tone for future Zantac lawsuits nationwide.
 The trial involves two plaintiffs, which is a dynamic we like.
-Boehringer Ingelheim as the sole defendant.
+Boehringer Ingelheim is the sole defendant.
 GlaxoSmithKline settled last week.
 Boehringer Ingelheim looks like they are more willing to take risks in this litigation that GSK.
 Good for them.
 But it also may prove their undoing.

 September 21, 2024: On Wednesday, a mistrial was declared in an Illinois case against Boehringer Ingelheim, where a man claimed that the company’s heartburn medication, Zantac, caused his prostate cancer.